 You may be following a gym training program, go for your daily jog, a two-hour yoga, Pilates or tai chi class, or you may prefer to work out at home.
-Whatever your workout routine involves, and whatever technique you are using to stay fit, these 10 often ignored, but crucial, tips for an ideal workout schedule apply to all fitness methods.
+Whatever your fitness routine involves, and whatever technique you are using to stay fit, these 10 fitness tips apply to all methods.

 Movement Deprivation Syndrome (MDS)

 The entire civilized population of the world suffers from MDS (Movement Deprivation Syndrome).
-In other words, we are all prevented from moving freely.
-This is what the entire fitness industry thrives on: if the population wants to stay healthy, they must resort to spending extra time and money "exercising" just to stay alive (what with the wicked food industry and morbid obesity on a rapid rise).
+We are all deprived and prevented from moving freely.
+This is what the entire fitness industry thrives on: if the population wants to stay healthy, they must resort to spending extra time and money "exercising" just to stay alive (what with the wicked food and pharma industries, morbid obesity and diseases on a rise!).

-These tips have been divided into three parts: (A) The Essential Basics, (B) How to Structure a Workout Routine and (C) Introducing Functional Movement Training.
+The10 fitness tips are divided into three parts: (A) The Essential Basics, (B) How to Structure a Workout Routine and (C) Introducing Functional Training.

 (A) The Essential Basics